equinor/komodoenv/README.md

 Komodoenv is meant to be part of a [komodo](https://github.com/equinor/komodo) release.
 As such, it is not meant to be installed by users directly.

-This project requires Python 3.8.
+This project requires Python 3.8 or newer.
 Then, install this project with `pip install .`

 ### Testing
 Komodoenv uses `pytest` for test running.
 Ensure that it's installed with `pip